South Bank London

 GREAT BRITISH FISH AND CHIPS

-A tourist crowd-pleaser right next to the London Eye – you can’t go wrong when it comes to classic fish and chips!
-Housed in the historic County Hall building.
-They serve all the usual favourites like chicken nuggets, fish cakes, sausage and of course mushy peas.
-There’s no children’s menu although as is standard with a fish and chip shop it’s very easy to share, and for dessert a soft serve ice cream always goes down well.
-There is seating inside, or get your fish and chips wrapped up to go and find a scenic spot on the Queen’s Walk.
+A tourist crowd-pleaser house in the historic County Hall building right next to the London Eye – you can’t go wrong when it comes to classic fish and chips!
+Here they serve all the usual favourites like chicken nuggets, fish cakes, sausage and of course mushy peas.
+There’s no children’s menu although as is standard with a fish and chip shop it’s very easy to share, and for dessert a soft-serve ice cream always goes down well with the kids.
+There is seating inside, or get your fish and chips wrapped up to go and find a scenic spot to sit in the Jubilee Gardens on the Queen’s Walk.

 WHERE: County Hall, Queen's Walk (next to Lastminute.com London Eye).
 Find out more here.